-- Publishing in the Communication Discipline and Applying to Graduate Programs, led by Dr. Trevor Parry-Giles, NCA Interim Executive Director.
+- Publishing in the Communication Discipline and Applying to Graduate Programs, led by Dr. Trevor Parry-Giles, NCA Executive Director.

 - A Snapshot of Research Trends Across the Communication Discipline, led by the NCA Task Force on Fostering International Collaborations Research Team